signalogic/SigSRF_SDK/mediaTest_readme.md

 mediaTest can perform transcoding in two ways:

-* in packet mode, decoding packet streams in real-time (or at a specified rate) from network sockets or pcap files, and encoding to a network stream, pcap file.
-Numerous RFCs are supported (see lists on this page), and intermediate wav file output from the decoded endpoint is also supported
+* in packet mode, decoding packet streams in real-time (or at a specified rate) from a combination of network sockets and pcap files, and encoding to a network stream and/or pcap file

 * in codec + audio mode, encoding from an audio input (see list above in "Codec + Audio Mode Operation" section) to a compressed bitstream file, and decoding the bitstream file to an audio output

-In packet mode, mediaTest handles all aspects of transcoding, including mismatched codec framesizes, variable ptimes between endpoints, DTX frames, DTMF events, and more.
+In packet mode, mediaTest handles all aspects of transcoding and transrating, including mismatched codec framesizes, variable ptimes between endpoints, DTX frames, DTMF events, sampling rate conversion, and more.
+Numerous RFCs are supported (see lists on this page), as is intermediate wav file output from the decoded endpoint.
 A single command line specifies I/O and a session config file including endpoint definitions, packet parameters, and streaming parameters

 In codec + audio mode, two command lines are required, and it's up to the user to ensure that framesize duration (e.g. 20 msec, 25 msec, etc) matches between the codecs.